 Parks in public housing estates managed by the respective Town Councils

 Playgrounds and exercise areas, including adjacent amenities for users

 Reservoirs; Active, Beautiful, Clean Waters (ABC Waters) Sites; 10 Recreational Beaches*; Parks and Gardens

 Swimming pools, including changing and shower rooms or areas for users of the swimming pool and areas within five metres of the swimming pool.

-Pavilions within any residential premises or building meant to hold functions
+Pavilions within any residential premises meant to hold functions

 Pedestrian overhead bridges, covered or underground walkways